-Salamis Island is part of the Argosaronic Island group
+Salamis Island is part of the Argosaronic Island Group, Greece.

 A wide variety of dishes is offered by To Pirophani on the promenade road from Salamis towards Aghios Nikólaos.